This document describes the rules governing the borrowing of materials from other libraries through the inter-library loan service.

 Hamilton College employees, students, and active faculty dependents are eligible to use the interlibrary loan service.
 Retired employees and alumni who reside within a 50-mile radius of the college are also welcome to use this service.

 Electronic requesting is available via the ILL Forms, e-mail Interlibrary Loan, and as a feature of many of the databases.
 Reference Librarians (telephone: 315 859-4735, or e-mail: firstname.lastname@example.org) can help complete the form, check on the status of a request, and answer any questions you may have regarding ILL.

-Photocopies are usually sent as pdf documents via campus e-mail.
-Please note: only the campus e-mail accounts are supported (firstname.lastname@example.org).
-E-mail forwarded to other domains, including gmail, may corrupt the pdf document.
+Articles are available as pdf documents accessible through your ILLiad account.
+Please note: only the campus e-mail accounts are supported (email@example.com).
 Books and other materials are placed at the Circulation/Reserve desk in Burke Library or can be delivered to offices on campus (faculty/staff only).
 You will be notified by email when an article has been posted to your account, or a book is ready for pick-up.

-Once the request has been ordered, it takes an average of two to three days to receive an article and four to eight days to receive an item.
+Once the request has been ordered, it takes an average of two to three days to receive an article and four to eight days to receive a book.
 ILL requests are processed in the order in which they are received.
-If a special 'rush' request is needed, you may contact a Reference Librarian or an ILL staff member.
+If a special 'rush' request is needed, you may contact an ILL staff member or a Research Librarian.

 The loan period is set by the lending library; three weeks is the average amount of time the lending library allows its materials to be borrowed.
-Photocopies do not need to be returned.
+Articles do not need to be returned.

 Renewals are granted at the discretion of the lending library.
-To request a renewal, go to your ALEX account and click on the "Account" link.
+To request a renewal, go to your ILLiad account.